 Invoicing examination costs by withdrawal has been changed

-From January 1st, the Board for plant varieties will follow the CPVO's system for invoicing examination costs when national applications are withdrawn.
+From January 1, 2023, the Board for plant varieties will follow the CPVO's system used for payment of examination fees to Examination Offices.

 Invoicing examination costs upon withdrawal of national applications changed from 1 January 2023

 When national applications for listing and/or plant breeders’ rights in the Netherlands are withdrawn, we will follow this procedure: